Brief About What does The Future hold for Software Defined Networking (SDN)

 Some more things to know about the future of SDN

 Many companies are now moving to the cloud.
-SDN will help the companies to enable virtualization of their networking infrastructure.
+SDN will help companies to enable the virtualization of their networking infrastructure.

 Every company that has its own network should be keeping an eye on the future trends of SDN, as this will benefit them directly.